Merri/react-lazy/README.md

 [View demo](https://merri.github.io/react-lazy/)

 ## Why lazy load content such as images?

 You want to save your bandwidth and/or server load.
 As a side effect you may also gain some performance benefits on client side, especially on mobile devices.
 However the main benefit (and main purpose) for you should always be the reduction of bandwidth/server load.

-Another side effect of lazy loading is that user may see content flashing as it comes into view; sometimes with a lot of delay as it depends on connectivity.
+Likely side effect of lazy loading is that user may see content flashing as it comes into view; sometimes with a lot of delay as it depends on connectivity.
+You can make the experience less flickery by adding a transition when image is loaded (a bit harder to develop) or by giving `Lazy` a large cushion (500 pixels or more) to load image before it is actually in the viewport.
+Using both strategies together is recommended.
+You can test the experience on your own site by dropping mobile connection to 2G / edge.

+Chrome developer tools also has network throttling so you don't need to get yourself into a train to nowhere to test how well or poorly your site works in high latency conditions.
+However it is also recommended you do get yourself into a train to nowhere as it does good for your mind and soul to abandon the hectic although convenient city lifestyle every once in a while.

 ## Usage

 A sample for targetting a single image.
-You are encouraged to give the container lazy element an explicit size, as can be seen in the CSS below.
+You are encouraged to give the container lazy element an explicit size as can be seen in the CSS below.
+Also, use of CSS is recommended as you can't know the height of a container in JavaScript code when rendering a responsive website, which is highly likely to be the case these days.

 ```css
 /* sample of traditional CSS centered thumbnail styling */